AInhoa84/Music_genre_visual_evolution/README.md

 **<u>6 -Credits </u>**

 This project is based mainly in MusicBrainz's database.
 It has been complemented by The Million Song Dataset, Wikidata and Wikipedia.
+The music genre list has been inspired from https://www.musicgenreslist.com/.